keanecjy/HelloWorld/apiDocs.md

 Emitted by frontend to backend when a user moves to another location (For example, you might want to emit this event every 5 seconds)

 Params to be sent: {lat, long}

+### inputUpdateUser

+Emitted by frontend to backend when a user updates its data.

+Params to be sent: {username, avatar, lat, long}.
+All optional (no need to include all 4)